ooples/pine_script_docs/source/primer/Next_steps.rst

     :depth: 3

 After your :ref:`<PageFirstSteps>` and your :ref:`<PageFirstIndicator>`,
-in this page we explore a bit more of the Pine landscape by sharing some pointers to guide you in your journey to learn Pine.
+we explore a bit more of the Pine landscape by sharing some pointers to guide you in your journey to learn Pine.